I had no idea such a little product could do so much for my practice sessions. The Tee Claw is the perfect range companion.

 They could have easily said “Sucks to be you!” and went about their day, but that wasn’t the case at all.
 After I had shared with them some photos of the broken claw within a few days, another package arrived.
 That’s how you handle an issue like this.
 I was impressed not only with their level of concern about the busted one but also how quick they were to get out some more samples to me so I could continue with the review.

 While waiting for the new ones to arrive, I had a few sessions at home where I worked on the steep factor of my swing.
 I looked at my alignment, my feet position, and hand position and came to the conclusion I was setup up to the ball with it too close to the center of my stance, way inside my left front foot.
 That, of course, was causing me to hit the ball on the downswing and not on the upswing, where you want to be.

-With this new setup I worked on in place and a new arrival of Tee Claws in my bag I headed out to the TaylorMade Experience and gave it another go and this time there were no issues at all.
+With this new setup I worked on in place and the arrival of some new Tee Claws in my bag I headed out to the TaylorMade Experience and gave it another go, and this time there were no issues.

 What makes this product so unique, aside from being the only thing I’ve ever seen like it, is the legs.
 They’re designed to be grappling hooks as you twist it into the range mat, locking it into place unless you swing as I do!

 I like to remove the tee that’s in place and position it directly over the hole that’s left behind.
 With a quick twist, the tee locks into place, and you’re ready to go!
 I like this position because it’s centered in the mat, most of the time, and with the hole underneath you can use a longer tee and make adjustments finding that perfect spot.